 \para{Evaluation on Real-World workloads (Sections~\ref{sec:pir},~\ref{sec:phh},~\ref{sec:udf}).} We apply \FrameWorkName\ to evaluate side-channel leakage of three real-world privacy applications that are executed on top of CVMs: Private Information Retrieval (PIR), Private Heavy Hitters (PHH), and User Defined Functions (UDF).
 In PIR, a party wishes to retrieve an element from a remote database without letting the database's maintainer(s) learn which element was accessed.
 TEE-based PIR implementations are available as open-source projects such as Project Oak~\cite{oak} and the Signal messenger~\cite{signal-blog}.
 We analyze the effectiveness of mitigations such as ORAM~\cite{StefanovDSCFRYD18,signal-blog} and demonstrate how our framework can uncover and pinpoint subtle leakage.
 Surprisingly, we show that even constant-time ORAM may exhibit leakage when deployed on AMD SEV-SNP due to ciphertext side channel leakage.

 We additionally demonstrate how \FrameWorkName\ can evaluate the privacy guarantee of a PHH application as implemented by the TensorFlow Federated project \cite{fedTF} and deployed by Google~\cite{tfblogpost}.
-In this application, a large number of personal devices (e.g., smartphones) hold sensitive data, such as location or browser history, and the service provider wishes to identify the entries that occur often in this distributed data store in a differentially private way.
+In this application, a large number of personal devices (e.g., smartphones) hold sensitive data, such as location or browser history, and the service provider wishes to identify frequently occurring entries in this distributed data store in a differentially private manner.
 We show that the Tensorflow-Federated implementation~\cite{fedTFphh}, which is not leakage-aware, is vulnerable to a privacy attack due to its data-dependent execution behavior when deployed on AMD SEV-SNP.
-We present a series of examples to illustrate the use of our framework to detect issues and develop and evaluate defenses and advanced attacks.
+We present a series of examples to illustrate the use of our framework to detect issues, develop and evaluate defenses, and advanced attacks.
 Along the way, we also introduce a partial mitigation based on differential privacy that might be of independent interest.

 Finally, we demonstrate how \FrameWorkName can evaluate private user-defined functions.
 In-memory data stores such as those used in PIR or PHH may also support custom queries via a user-defined function (UDF)~\cite{aksu2023summary,privacysandbox_fledge}.
 For example, in the context of Google's Privacy Sandbox~\cite{privacysandbox}, UDFs based on the Wasm language are written by AdTechs to customize higher-level (privacy-preserving) aggregations about end-users' web browsing behavior~\cite{privacysandbox_udf,oak}.
-Private UDFs introduce an attack scenario where not only can the attacker collect side-channel traces outside the CVM, but they also introduce new queries on processed data sources and efficiently steal data via a covert channel.
+Private UDFs introduce an attack scenario where the attacker can not only collect side-channel traces outside the CVM, but also introduce new queries on processed data sources and efficiently steal data via a covert channel.
 Our results show that a covert-channel attack can leak data from a UDF inside the Wasm language runtime~\cite{privacysandbox_fledge} to a colluding hypervisor at a rate of at least 497 kbit/s.